hallzhallz/hallzhallz.github.io/2020-04-25 Mikrotik hEX S/README.md

     - Port 5 (with connected wifi access point)
   - Guest Network 192.168.102.0/24
     - Port 5 (with connected wifi access point)

+Note: my AP (Ubiquiti) requires the main VLAN (VLAN 100) to be untagged on Port 5.
+However, other APs (e.g. tplink) have been known to require the main VLAN to be tagged as well.

 ## Command basics
 Slash takes you back to the root/home: